en An official website of the U.S. Gov

 Your modified adjusted gross income must not exceed the annual limit, which is $200,000 ($400,000 if filing jointly) for taxable years 2018 through 2025.

-You and your spouse, if filing jointly, must have a social security number (SSN) or individual taxpayer identification number (ITIN) issued on or before the due date of your return (including extensions).
+For tax years 2022-2024 you and your spouse, if filing jointly must have a SSN or Individual Taxpayer Identification Number (ITIN) issued on or before the due date of your return (including extensions).

 If you are a bona fide resident of Puerto Rico, you may be eligible to claim the ACTC if you had at least one qualifying child.
 For more information, please visit the IRS webpage, Bona Fide Residents of the Commonwealth of Puerto Rico – Tax Credits.